Center for Teaching and Learning

 Humanities and Social Sciences

-Students in an Hu or So course who need additional help—as confirmed by the professor—may apply for small-group or individual tutoring to supplement their visits to teaching fellow and faculty office hours.
-For more detailed information, see the Center's website.
-Note that Economics is covered by the Math/Science tutoring programs described above.
+Students in an Hu or So course who need additional help—as confirmed by the professor—may apply for small-group or individual tutoring to supplement their visits to teaching-fellow and faculty office hours.
+For more detailed information, see the CTL's website.
+Note that economics is covered by the math and science tutoring programs described above.

-Students who seek help with foreign languages should visit the Center for Language Study Website.
+Students who seek help with foreign languages will find information on foreign language tutoring on the Center for Language Study Website.